-The recruiting process can be noisy, and it’s hard to see the big picture -- whether your jobs are on track or not.
-Greenhouse Predicts helps by serving as a guide and signal.
+The recruiting process can be noisy, and it's hard to see the big picture — including whether your hiring is on track or not.
+Greenhouse Predicts helps by serving as a guide and a signal.

-Since actual start dates may vary widely if your top candidate turns down an offer or accepts but can’t start for 3 months, Greenhouse Predicts may not always be perfectly precise for every role, but should still be a good indicator of “how you’re doing” overall.
+Since actual start dates may vary widely if your top candidate turns down an offer or accepts but can't start for months, Greenhouse Predicts may not always be perfectly precise for every role, but should still be a good indicator of how you're doing overall.